A teacher training personal statement is a professional document that you’ll submit as part of your postgraduate teacher training application.

 -

-your account to apply for teacher training may be blocked if you consistently submit personal statements that look like they have been written with AI tools
+Your account to apply for teacher training may be blocked if you consistently submit personal statements that look like they have been written solely by AI tools.

-You should use your personal statement to explain why you feel passionate about teaching a specific age range or subject.
+You can use your personal statement to explain why you feel passionate about teaching a specific age range or subject.
+You might also want to include why you want to do your teaching training with a particular provider.

-If you’re applying for a primary course with a subject specialism, or you’re particularly interested in certain primary subjects, you can talk about that, too.
+If you’re applying for a primary course with a subject specialism, or you’re particularly interested in certain primary subjects, you can include that in your statement.

 If you’re not sure if you want to teach primary or secondary, you can find out more about teaching different age groups.